womenwhocode-renotahoe/writers-website/README.md

 - Rails 4.2
 - Foundation and Devise instead of bootstrap
 - Postgress instead of Sqlite

+## Expectations
+- time spent in project meetings (50% helping and 50% working on task)

 ## Component - Basic Writer Profile
 Lead Kelsey